smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 Table variables store temporary tabular data within a batch, stored procedure, or function.
 A table variable declared from a user-defined table type can also be passed to a stored procedure as a table-valued parameter.
 Each database may implement table variables slightly differently, but Microsoft SQL Server has the following considerations.

-*  You can place constraints on the table except for `FOREIGN KEY` constraints.
+*  You can place constraints on the table except for foreign key constraints.
-*  The constraints must be placed on the table on creation.
+*  The constraints must be placed on the table at the time of creation.
 *  You cannot alter the table variable once it is created.
 *  You cannot execute `CREATE INDEX` against a table variable after declaring it.
 However, `PRIMARY KEY` and `UNIQUE` constraints create indexes.
 *  You cannot truncate a table variable.